Website Accessibility Checker

 About ADA Website Compliance

-American Disabilities Act (ADA) compliance does not just apply to bricks and mortar businesses.
+American Disabilities Act (ADA) compliance does not just apply to brick-and-mortar businesses.
 It now encompasses website and mobile device accessibility, and your company can face lawsuits and fines related to difficulties that disabled visitors experience online.

 Already, nearly 16,000 businesses and organizations of all sizes nationwide have been served legal demand letters claiming ADA Title III or Section 508 violations.
 With a 63% increase in filings since 2015, the number of ADA Title III lawsuits is expected to continue its upward climb.